Vermont Square, Los Angeles

 Vermont Square is a neighborhood in Los Angeles, California, within the South Los Angeles region.
 The Vermont Square Branch library, a designated Historic–Cultural Monument, is located in the community.

 History

 The name Vermont Square appeared in newspaper ads in 1909, advertising the community as "the largest subdivision ever put on the market in Los Angeles".

-In the 1920sThe neighborhood was home to lower-middle-class white families.
+In the 1920s, the neighborhood was home to lower-middle-class white families.
 After World War II, African Americans began moving into the community.
 In the 1980s, Latino families began moving in.

 As late as 1969, the name Vermont Square was still being used by local businesses.

 In 1996, the community got a LANI (Los Angeles Neighborhood Initiative) grant to install trees, streetlights and bus shelters.

 In the 1997, in an effort to distinguish the area from South Central Los Angeles, residents of Vermont Square met with historian Gregory Fischer to discuss neighborhood signage.
 Fischer had helped design historic signage for the Victoria Park neighborhood.
 Vermont Square signage is installed on Vermont Avenue at King Boulevard.